How Sandy Got Its Name

 The railroad arrived in what today is Sandy, Utah, in early September 1871.
 The railroad was known as the Utah Southern.
 Having had its ground breaking at Salt Lake City in May 1871, construction had progressed rapidly along what today is Utah Transit Authority's TRAX light rail line.

-There are two versions of how Sandy got its name.
-One has it that it was named for the engineer of the first train into the small settlement, Alexander Kinghorn, whose nickname was Sandy.
+As a minor side note, the least believable version of how Sandy got its name has it that the settlement was named for the engineer of the first train into the small settlement, Alexander Kinghorn, whose nickname was said to be "Sandy."
+But since Sandy did not exist as a settlement or railroad station until the railroad was built to get granite blocks from the quarry to Salt Lake City

-The second version comes from Brigham Young's naming the location due to the sandy nature of the surrounding soil.
-This one has a bit more background to it, coming as eye-witness accounts from two sisters who were there.
+The second and by far the most likely version, comes from Brigham Young's naming the location due to the sandy nature of the surrounding soil.
+This version has a bit more background to it, coming as eye-witness accounts from two sisters who were there.
 They were daughters of Charles and Ann Malin Sharp.

 Ann Parry Sharp, who was 13 years old in 1871, told the following story in 1940: